-Common motivations for earning an MBA degree include job advancement, a higher earning potential, and built-in opportunities to network.
+Common motivations for earning a Master of Business Administration (MBA) degree include job advancement, a higher earning potential and built-in opportunities to network.
 In addition to these career-enhancing benefits, specialized MBA programs like those offered fully online by Texas A&M University-Corpus Christi (TAMU-CC) offer candidates the opportunity to add expertise in a concentration area to a broad-based business education.
 Of the many concentration choices available today, an MBA with a Concentration in Finance is a standout for several reasons.

 Personal and Professional Benefits

-As noted in articles from Monster and Bankrate, few degrees and concentrations can be as beneficial to an individual’s wealth, as well as to their career, as an MBA in Finance.
-Students will have the opportunity to enhance their business organizations, while concurrently preparing themselves to secure their own futures and career advancement through the in-depth study of financial planning, portfolio management and the financial markets.
+As noted in articles from Monster and Bankrate, few degrees and concentrations can be as beneficial to an individual’s earning potential — as well as to their career opportunities — as an MBA in Finance.
+Students will have the opportunity to enhance their business organizations, while concurrently preparing themselves to secure their own futures and career advancement through the in-depth study of financial planning, portfolio management and financial markets.

 Cross Industry Application

 Some struggle to find their bearings in the business world, but professionals who choose to specialize in finance have a wealth of choices available to them.
-Commercial and investment banking, financial analysis, and CFO-track careers provide finance-focused MBAs with options in a variety of industries and nonprofit organizations.
-An MBA in Finance can prepare you for career advancement opportunities and the accompanying earnings boost.
+Commercial and investment banking, financial analysis and CFO-track careers provide finance-focused MBA grads with options in a variety of industries, nonprofit organizations and governmental agencies.
+An MBA in Finance can prepare you for myriad career advancement opportunities and the accompanying earnings boost.

 C-Suite or Self-Employed

 Earning an MBA in finance is also a route to international and multinational careers.
-Given Britain’s exit from the European Union and the presidential administrative change in the United States, the need for financial experts will be ongoing.
+Given ongoing economic disruption as well as environmental, political and social upheaval abroad and in the U.S., the need for professionals with specialized international finance expertise will continue.
 Several global companies are expected to shift headquarters and production operations to other countries, creating opportunities for finance professionals to redefine asset portfolios and influence significant changes of direction.
 Dedicated studies like TAMU-CC’s course Multinational Finance prepare professionals to manage the many complexities of the global business environment.

 The Aging Population

-The shifting demographics provide new challenges for financial managers who help individuals manage their finances into their retirement years.
-Ongoing mortgages, wealth management for those with failing or preserved health, and positions left vacant by retiring Baby Boomers will all contribute toward creating opportunities for professionals with finance-focused MBAs.
+These shifting demographics provide new challenges for financial managers who help individuals manage their finances into their older working or retirement years.
+Ongoing mortgages, wealth management for those with failing or preserved health and positions left vacant by retiring baby boomers will all contribute toward creating opportunities for professionals with finance-focused MBAs.

 Job Outlook and Salary

-Earning an MBA in Finance from an accredited school shows the breadth and depth of your preparation for a finance-focused career.
+Earning an MBA in Finance from an AACSB-accredited school like TAMU-CC shows the breadth and depth of your preparation for a finance-focused career.
 With the degree in hand, you can position yourself as a finance expert with the managerial skills required for leadership roles in a variety of industries.

-Learn more about the TAMU-CC online MBA in Finance program.
+Learn more about the TAMU-CC online MBA with a Concentration in Finance program.